boobo94/boobo94.github.io/_drafts/2022-03-30-how-to-launch-a-startup.md

 Everywhere can be a customer!
 What a generic response, right?!
 It is true, let's dive more in.

-Basically if you don't know exactly where your customer can be found, later we talk [how to analyze competition](#analyze-competition).
+Basically if you don't know exactly where your customer can be found, start watching your competition, later we talk [how to analyze competition](#analyze-competition).
 Your competition is already in front of customers with a product or a service.
 But don't worry, you don't need to steal the competition's strategy, actually is not quite correct to do that, better analyze them and improve their strategy or product.

+Start looking at their website, social media, do they manage other channels like Facebook groups, discord servers, newsletter, Telegram groups, Twitter communities, etc?
+Because yes investigate how people interact with them.

+Maybe your niche is not well defined, you don't have competition yet or you don't know where to start from.
+I suggest to start talking with people that you think might be your customer.
+It can be chaotic in the beginning but at least you talk with people.

 <!-- todo: ideas -->
 - linkedin